Virginia Sexual Battery Laws: Your Defense & Rights | Law Offices Of SRIS, P.C.

 How long does a sexual battery case take in Virginia?

-Can a sexual battery charge be expunged in Virginia?
+Can a sexual battery charge be expunged from my record in Virginia?

-In Virginia, if you are convicted of sexual battery, the conviction typically cannot be expunged from your record.
-Expungement is generally reserved for charges that were dismissed, acquitted, or where no conviction occurred.
-A conviction leads to a permanent criminal record, underscoring the importance of fighting the charge.
+In Virginia, if you are convicted of sexual battery, that conviction will generally remain on your criminal record.
+Expungement is typically only available for charges that were dismissed, acquitted, or where a nolle prosequi was entered.
+A conviction makes expungement extremely difficult, if not impossible, for this type of offense.

 Past results do not predict future outcomes.